 Firestone, who conducted this research with Arizona geologist Allen West, will unveil this theory at the 2nd International Conference "The World of Elephants" in Hot Springs, S.D.
 Their theory joins the list of possible culprits responsible for the demise of mammoths, which last roamed North America roughly 13,000 years ago.
 Scientists have long eyed climate change, disease, or intensive hunting by humans as likely suspects.

 Now, a supernova may join the line-up.
 Firestone and West believe that debris from a supernova explosion coalesced into low-density, comet-like objects that wreaked havoc on the solar system long ago.
 One such comet may have hit North America 13,000 years ago, unleashing a cataclysmic event that killed off the vast majority of mammoths and many other large North American mammals.
+They found evidence of this impact layer at several archaeological sites throughout North America where Clovis hunting artefacts and human-butchered mammoths have been unearthed.
+It has long been established that human activity ceased at these sites about 13,000 years ago, which is roughly the same time that mammoths disappeared.

 They also found evidence of the supernova explosion's initial shockwave: 34,000-year-old mammoth tusks that are peppered with tiny impact craters apparently produced by iron-rich grains travelling at an estimated 10,000 kilometres per second.
 These grains may have been emitted from a supernova that exploded roughly 7,000 years earlier and about 250 light years from Earth.